SolerSoft/Refract/docs/index.md

 Refract uses the color and depth information from ReGlass to *dynamically generate* a holographic scene with multiple camera angles.
 The holographic scene is then rendered on the Portrait in real-time.

 ## System Requirements
 As you can imagine, Refract works best on high-end systems.
-Refract is essentially a second game running at the same time, but I have taken steps to support as many systems as possible.
-Several settings can be adjusted, and I've included a whole section on improving performance below.
+Refract is essentially a second game running at the same time as the one you're playing.
+But I have taken steps to support as many systems as possible and several settings can be adjusted.
+I've included a whole section on improving performance below.

-Here are some estimates:
+Here are some rough estimates:

 - **Nvidia 3080** can run modern games like Cyberpunk at close to 60 FPS without sacrificing hologram quality.
 Though you'll want to turn off Ray Tracing and lower the resolution.